jelkewcharoen/SpotifyOnPi/README.md

 | p21  | IQR |
 | GND  | GND |

 Once the touchscreen is wired up, the humidity sensor can also be connected to the mbed.
-Import the DHT Library (https://os.mbed.com/users/Wimpie/code/DHT/) so it can interface with the device and use the following wiring diagram:
+Import the DHT Library (https://os.mbed.com/users/Wimpie/code/DHT/) so it can interface with the device and use the following wiring:

 | mbed | DHT11 Humdity Sensor |
 | --- | --- |